mantidproject/documents/Project-Management/ILL/SANS_Discussion.md

 * Is this a good approximation?
 Would analytical correction for gravity (essentially y+=gtˆ2/2) be applicable?

-For L2=5 m, TOF=70 msec, gravity drop = 24 mm, less than one pixel size.
+For L2=5 m, TOF=70 msec, gravity drop ~ 25 mm, so about 5 pixels.